 When blood pH shifts

-Acid-base-balance focuses in particular on maintaining the blood and tissue pH value.
+Acid-base-balance focusses in particular on maintaining the blood's and connective tissue's pH value.
 If the body’s own buffer systems are overloaded, however, and the normal pH range is exceeded, the blood loses its normal flow properties, and the transport of oxygen, nutrients and degradation products is restricted.
 The medical term for such excessive acidification of the blood is “acidosis”.

 Acute acidosis is a life-threatening disease, which has to be treated immediately with emergency measures for immediate restoration of physiological blood pH.
 In practice, acute acidosis is extremely rare and is usually the consequence of diseases of the organs significantly involved in regulating acid-base balance: the kidneys and lungs.
-Since this form of acute acidosis cannot be provoked by dietary factors, there is no need to discuss it in further detail here.
+Since this form of acute acidosis cannot be provoked by dietary factors, there is no need to discuss it more in detail.